 Where Does Value Investing Go From Here?

-Three key principles for investing in a postcrisis world
+Three key principles for investors in a postcrisis world.

 - Value investing has had a tough decade, but we believe current low valuations have created a target‑rich opportunity set.

 - Making the most of these opportunities requires a long‑term perspective and an intensive focus on industry and company fundamentals.

 - It also requires close observation of the macro environment as massive fiscal and monetary stimulus shapes the post‑coronavirus investment landscape.

 The past few months have delivered a near‑perfect storm for value investing.
 Collapsing oil prices and falling interest rates have put tremendous pressure on the energy and financials sectors—two of the largest sectors for value investors—while valuations have failed to provide support as investors have favored expensive, lower‑beta companies.
 Virtually everything that could negatively impact style performance has occurred, and March was the worst month in 30 years for companies that were cheap according to traditional valuation metrics.

 What’s more, value has underperformed for the past decade.
 Since the 2007–2008 global financial crisis, value stocks have delivered lower returns than the S&P 500 Index while growth stocks have comfortably outperformed the index over the same period.